The Press

 A Note about Currencies

 Our preferred method of international payment is by the on-line transfer service WISE.
-For Canadian customers it is by e-transfer.

-Of course we also accept payment by Visa and American Express, which charge your card at the rate prevailing at time of purchase.
+You can pay by PayPal in Canadian dollars, as invoiced, with a surcharge of 4%.
+(When paying by PayPal you will avoid this 4% charge if you use the ‘Friends and Family’ option.)
+Of course we also accept payment in Canadian funds by Visa and American Express, which will automatically charge your card at the exchange rate prevailing at time of purchase.
 However, please note that we have to add a surcharge of 5% on Visa and 3% on Amex card purchases to cover our costs.

 A Note about Subscriptions

 If you are interested in our work, or in fine press editions, you should consider becoming a subscriber.
 It is economically exceedingly wise.
+It is also very simple.
+All you need do is contact us, and tell us that you wish to become a subscriber.

-It is also very simple: Just contact us, and tell us that you wish to become a subscriber.
-This means that you undertake to buy ONE COPY of every book we publish – typically two a year.
-In return for this guarantee from you, we give you a 30% discount on the retail price of the book.
+Becoming a subscriber means that you undertake to buy ONE COPY of every book we publish – typically two a year, as we have described – in a state of your choice.
+In return for this guarantee from you, we give you a 30% discount on the retail price of each book.